When Access Disappears

 The crisis never really ended.
 It just changed shape.
 It stopped screaming and settled into the background, like a low-grade hum.
 Easy to ignore until you really start listening.

 She hadn’t gone back to the city apartment.
 I knew she didn’t want to.
-The thought of being back in that space, with the same view and the same routines, was more than she could stand.
+The thought of returning to that space, the same view, the same routine, was more than she could bear.

-I offered to go, to gather her things: manuscripts tucked in folders, pages half-edited with curling corners.
-She said she’d get them herself.
+I offered to go for her, to gather her things—manuscripts and pages, half-edited and curling at the corners.
+She said she would do it herself.
 But when she finally returned, it was only for a few clothes and her laptop.
-The rest she left behind without a word.
+She left the rest behind without saying a word.

 She also left the ring by the coffee maker.
-Not thrown, but placed—carefully enough to look accidental.
-No note, just the symbol of everything we were supposed to be, waiting where she knew I’d see it.
+Not tossed aside, but placed—carefully enough to look accidental.
+No note, just the symbol of everything we were supposed to be, sitting where she knew I would find it.

 She had been a full-time editor at a city press—long hours, in-house meetings, print schedules.
 Then everything moved online.
-Her condition made it permanent.
-She never said it, but I knew she missed the noise, the back and forth, the red ink.
+Her condition made that permanent.
+She never said it, but I knew she missed the noise, the back-and-forth, the red ink.
 Her world had shrunk to laptops and couriers.
 She used to bring work home.
 Now, home was the work.

 Ten days passed before I heard from her again.
 I called once, tried twice.
 Then stopped.